thien-do/thien-do/work.md

-- **Shorten product feedback loop** by co-creating [Anduin Design](https://anduin.design), a web framework that helps _back-end_ engineers put together consistent user interfaces fast and easy.
+- **Shorten product feedback loop** by co-creating [Anduin Design](https://anduin.design), a web framework that helps _back-end_ engineers put together consistent user interfaces fast and easily.

-- **Improved UI/UX across all products** by owning core front-end areas, such as forms and layout, and maintaining high quality bar in all teams via training and code reviews.
+- **Improved UI/UX across all products** by owning core front-end areas, such as forms and layout, and maintaining high quality in all teams via training and code reviews.

 _Technologies: React, Scala.js, JavaScript, Tailwind CSS, sbt, Sketch, Figma._